mdb/mdb.github.io/source/blog/2014-03-27-automating-product-availability-alerts.html.markdown

 title: Automating Product Availability Alerts
 date: 2014/03/27
 published: false
-tags: twilio, sinatra, capybara, automation
+tags: heroku, twilio, sinatra, capybara, automation
+teaser: Too much internet.
+Automate your web browsing.
 ---

 <strong>Problem</strong>: I'm renovating my kitchen.
-The Ikea sink I want is currently unavailable but may be back in stock any day, though the Ikea website requires its users to jump through some hoops in determining the sink's availabilty.
+The Ikea sink I want is currently unavailable but may be back in stock any day, though Ikea's website requires its users to jump through some hoops in determining the sink's availabilty.

 <strong>Solution</strong>: I made a web service that monitors the Ikea website and sends me a text message if the sink is suddenly in stock again.